 You can schedule your Athens itinerary for any time of year and still have a wonderful time.
-October is a great time to visit the Greek capital as the cooler temperatures make walking around the historical sites of the Acropolis, the Agora, Plaka, and Mount Lycabettus much more bearable.
+October is a great time to visit the Greek capital.
+The cooler temperatures make walking around the historical sites of the Acropolis, the Agora, Plaka, and Mount Lycabettus much more bearable.

-On a cool or rainy day in Athens, there is still plenty to see and do – a plethora of interesting museums, quirky neighbourhoods that each have their own personalities, and homely tavernas where you can sample the local cuisine.
+On a cool or rainy day in Athens, there is still plenty to see and do.
+Athens boastsa plethora of interesting museums, quirky neighbourhoods that each have their own personalities.
+Throughout the city you will find homely tavernas where you can sample the local cuisine.